alexkleinubing/vagrant/README.md

   - `/etc/apache2/sites-enabled`
   - `~` -> `/vagrant` (/home directory)
 - Set the memory to `1024`
-- Set the name to `ubuntu-server-php`
+- Set the name to `ubuntu-trusty64`
 - Execute the shell provision by `VagrantSetup.sh` file

 ## VagrantSetup.sh